andrewferrier/normfn/README.md

 ### Other Platforms

-Work is being done to make this simpler, but for now, please clone this repository and move the `normfn` script to anywhere in your `$PATH`.
+* Clone this repository locally and change to the directory where you cloned it.

+* If you have write-access to the system-wide `/usr/local/bin` directory, just run `make install`.

+* If you don't, install it in your user directory with `PREFIX=~/.local/bin make install` (this directory needs to be in your `$PATH`).

 ## Usage